Tools that power interactive services such as live chat support and customer feedback.

-Despite its initial rocky start, Xbox One has continued to be one of the best platforms to play modern games during this current console generation.
-Following the colossal success of the Xbox 360 was always going to be a challenge, but by now it’s clear that it’d be one the Xbox One was always going to rise to.
-So much so that Microsoft’s third ever console is now the home to many great Xbox One exclusive games, covering a wide gamut of genres whether you’re into gritty space shooters or sea-faring pirate simulators.
+It may have had a rocky start initially, but Xbox One has quickly become one of the best platforms to play modern games during this current console generation.
+Following on from the Xbox 360’s immense success was always going to be tough, yet the Xbox One has finally done it thanks to some smart UI and general platform improvements.
+Better yet, Microsoft’s third console is now the home to various great Xbox One exclusive games, spanning a wide gamut of genres whether you’re into open-world arcade racers or sea-faring pirate simulators.

 So many great games, however, can make it tricky to know which Xbox One exclusives to play first.
-That’s why we’ve put together a list of the 10 best Xbox One exclusive games, those that have risen to the top of the pack and our worthy of your attention.
+That’s why we’ve put together a list of the 10 best Xbox One exclusive games, highlighting the select few games on Xbox One that are worthy of your attention.
 This list will be regularly updated, so be sure to check back every month.
 But, without further ado, let’s get into it.

 10. Halo Wars 2